In-Hospital STEMI Management

 - Three areas of emphasis to improve patient care include:

 - Hospital-wide low threshold to expeditiously obtain an ECG in those with hemodynamic decompensation or other signs that might suggest acute MI,

 - A process for immediate review and interpretation of the ECG, and

 - The process of STEMI team or catheterization laboratory activation for an in-hospital STEMI should as much as possible mirror that for patients who present to the emergency department and are diagnosed as having STEMI.

 - Quality improvement projects and protocols can expedite patient care and improve outcomes in patients with in-hospital STEMI.

 - Establishment of national systematic measures of performance may serve as an additional impetus for improvements in the care of patients with in-hospital STEMI.

-Keywords: Acute Coronary Syndrome, Angina Pectoris, Anticoagulants, Biological Markers, Catheterization, Comorbidity, Echocardiography, Electrocardiography, Emergency Service, Hospital, Hemodynamics, Hypotension, Myocardial Infarction, Patient Care, Percutaneous Coronary Intervention, Pulmonary Edema, Quality Improvement, Stents, Telemetry, Thrombolytic Therapy, Thrombosis
+Keywords: Acute Coronary Syndrome, Angina Pectoris, Anticoagulants, Biomarkers, Catheterization, Comorbidity, Echocardiography, Electrocardiography, Emergency Service, Hospital, Hemodynamics, Hypotension, Myocardial Infarction, Patient Care, Percutaneous Coronary Intervention, Pulmonary Edema, Quality Improvement, Stents, Telemetry, Thrombolytic Therapy, Thrombosis

 < Back to Listings